donishadsmith/neurocaps/README.md

     - *Counts:* The total number of initiations of a specific CAP across an entire run.
 An initiation is defined as the first occurrence of a CAP.
     - *Transition Frequency:* The number of transitions between different CAPs across the entire run.
     - *Transition Probability:* The probability of transitioning from one CAP to another CAP (or the same CAP).
 This is calculated as (Number of transitions from A to B)/(Total transitions from A).
 - **Cosine Similarity Radar Plots:** Create radar plots showing the cosine similarity between positive and negative activations of each CAP and each a-priori regions in a parcellation [^3] [^4].

-**Additionally, the `neurocaps.analysis` submodule contains additional functions:**
+Additional functions in the `neurocaps.analysis` module includes:

 - `merge_dicts`: Merge the subject timeseries dictionaries for overlapping subjects across tasks to identify similar CAPs across different tasks [^5].
 The merged dictionary can be saved as a pickle file.
 - `standardize`: Standardizes each run independently for all subjects in the subject timeseries.
 - `change_dtype`: Changes the dtype of all subjects in the subject timeseries to help with memory usage.
-- `transition_matrix`: Uses the "transition_probability" output from ``CAP.calculate_metrics`` to generate and visualize the averaged transition probability matrix for all groups from the analysis.
+- ``transition_matrix()``: Uses the subject-level transition probabilities outputted from the ``CAP`` class to generate and visualize the averaged transition probability matrix for all groups from the analysis.

 Refer to the [demos](https://github.com/donishadsmith/neurocaps/tree/main/demos) or the [tutorials](https://neurocaps.readthedocs.io/en/stable/examples/examples.html) on the documentation website